PracticeJavaScript/pjs-problems/README.md

 cd pjs-problems && npm i
 ```

+## Note
+It reformats es6 template literals to normal nasty string concat on `git push` or `gulp es5`, for compatibility reasons.
+Test your problems using npm link, and the reformatting shouldn't harm the functionality, it'll just make it look super-ugg.

 We'll get some test framework in there soon to allow testing the
 problems outside of the client app